 The best response to an approach from companies offering contract cheating services is to ignore them; engaging with them can be damaging to your future.

-Under the New Zealand Education and Training Act section 393 (2020) it is an offence to “provide or advertise cheating services” and companies or individuals convicted of this can face a fine of up to $10,000.
+Under the New Zealand Education and Training Act section 393 (2020), it is an offense to “provide or advertise cheating services,” and companies or individuals convicted of this can face a fine of up to $10,000.

-Unitec takes contract cheating very seriously and will take active steps to address our concerns with these companies directly, as we find them, including requiring them to cease using any reference to Unitec and reporting the company to the New Zealand Qualifications Authority.
-As a student at Unitec you have an opportunity to help us stop these companies approaching Unitec students by sending copies or screen shots of any communications you receive, or approaches you see, to AA-LTC@unitec.ac.nz and we will undertake to address it with the company.
+Unitec takes contract cheating very seriously and will take active steps to address our concerns with these companies directly as we find them, including requiring them to cease using any reference to Unitec and reporting the company to the New Zealand Qualifications Authority.
+As a student at Unitec, you have an opportunity to help us stop these companies from approaching Unitec students by sending copies or screenshots of any communications you receive or approaches you to see to AA-LTC@unitec.ac.nz, and we will undertake to address it with the company.